Foxstronaut/lhs/README.md

       -   iex - invoke execution - executes the script
 3. now put this new link in a url shortener to make it easy to execute and name it something memorable
 4. execute - just run ``` irm "your short url" | iex ``` , you could have used the github link but this you can remember
-5. with the file on github you can modify any time, because most url shorteners block github pastebins are key.
+5. with the file on github you can modify any time, because most url shorteners block github, pastebins are key.

+### access

+#### How to get powershell on our locked computers...
+---